milesU122/Self-learning-code-store/README.md

 ## 🚀 Long-Term Goals

 - Graduate with an Associate Degree in Software Engineering (Viet My College)
-- Continue studying at Phu Xuan University (Bachelor’s degree)
+- Continue studying on University (Bachelor’s degree)
 - Complete the full curriculum of The Odin Project
 - Contribute to open-source or internship-level software projects